aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/ivbareferenceoletwiddledtypelib/_index.md

 ---
 title: IVbaReferenceOleTwiddledTypeLib
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Represents modified OLE Automation type library reference in which all controls are marked as extensible.
+description:  Represents modified OLE Automation type library reference in which all controls are marked as extensible.
 type: docs
 weight: 1093